 Financial aid is the combination of grants, scholarships, loans, and work-study programs that make higher education possible for most students and families.
-While it's natural to worry about how to pay for college, by the time financial aid is considered, you could actually pay less out-of-pocket to attend WWU than any other Adventist or private college—or even a state school.
+While it's natural to worry about how to pay for college, by the time financial aid is considered, you could actually pay less out-of-pocket to attend WWU than you would at any other Adventist or private college—or even a state school!

 Who gets financial aid?
 Almost everyone.

 Almost 90 percent of WWU students qualify, and the average annual award is about $25,690.
 So even if you think you won't be eligible, apply anyway for three good reasons:

 - It's free, and it's not as complicated as it looks.